King Holiday

-King Holiday is a single released on January 13, 1986, by the King Dream Chorus and Holiday Crew.
+King Holiday is a single released on January 13, 1986, by the King Dream Chorus & Holiday Crew.
 Composed by Phillip Jones, Kurtis Blow, Grandmaster Melle Mel and Bill Adler, it was released in honor of Martin Luther King Jr. Day, which was first celebrated as a national holiday in the United States on January 20, 1986.
 All proceeds from the single were donated to the King Center for Nonviolent Social Change.
 The single peaked at No.30 on the Billboard Hot Black Singles chart.

 The project was spearheaded by Martin Luther King Jr.'s youngest son, Dexter Scott King, who is credited as the song's executive producer.

 "King Holiday" was produced by Phillip Jones and Kurtis Blow.
+The Music Video was produced by Michele Clark Jenkins.
 The song features: